Playground biometrics demo BioID home page

 metadata:

-name: bws-service
+name: bws-grpc-service

 namespace: bws